mjfrigaard/storybench-posts/02.1-tidyr-tidyverse/README.md

 2. A `fight_number` column is created to document the number of fights (as they happen)

-3. The date for the first fight (`12 Oct 2013`) gets entered into the the fourth column in the table, and the result (`Win`) gets put in the corresponding cell
+3. The date for the first fight (`2013-10-12`) gets entered into the the fourth column in the table, and the result (`Win`) gets put in the corresponding cell